MicroCODE-Gravity-Template/.github/profile/README.md

-# Gravity App - Licensed Reference Copy
+# Gravity Template - Licensed Reference Copy

 **⚠️ REFERENCE REPOSITORY ONLY - DO NOT USE FOR PRODUCTION**